jsrocket/espruino/devicerc/readme.md

 ### Use your web browser to remotely:
  - Get & set variables on your Espruino
  - Execute functions on your Espruino, passing in parameters and getting return values
- - Executing new code or overwriting existing code on your Espruino
+ - Execute new code or overwriting existing code on your Espruino
- - Listen for events on on your Espruino
+ - Listen for events on your Espruino
  - Setup watchers to monitor variables & functions on your Espruino
+ - Monitoring connection status of your Espruino
  - Rebooting your Espruino

 ----------------------------------------------